lixj1103/database/Polardb-m-partition-list_default_hash.md

 );
 ```

+### LIST partition solution for this kind of scenarios has problems

 There are too many values in partition p_others,  it is not convenient to write the create table sql, and the performence of query like the following will try to find the 'cust_xx' throught amount of values to make sure it is in partition p_others in the processing of the sql execution.